zneb97/DSA-17/sorting/day00/README.md

 #### 2-D Array

+**Note: This part of the assignment has been extended to 2/27.
+If you want to complete it now and get checked off you can.
+Otherwise, it will be part of your sorting day01 hw.**

 Now that you have warmed up, solve this same problem in two dimensions.
 An element is a peak in a two dimensional array if it is not less than any of its four non-diagonal neighbors (or at least the neighbors that exist, meaning values on the edges can also be peaks).

 ##### O(NlogN) Solution